 Different patterns of these spectra and others (e.g., myo-inositol, glutamate/glutamine) in the healthy and diseased brain are the basis of clinical applications of MRS. MRS findings characteristically associated with non-necrotic brain tumors include elevated Cho levels and reduced NAA levels.
-The International Network for Pattern Recognition using Magnetic Resonance has developed a user-friendly computer program for spectral classification and a database of over 300 tumor spectra with histologically validated diagnoses to aid radiologists in MRS diagnosis.
+The International Network for Pattern Recognition using Magnetic Resonance has developed a user-friendly computer program for spectral classification and a database of over 300 tumor spectra with histologically validated diagnoses to aid radiologists in MRS diagnosis.^{1,2,}

 One limitation of MRS is that it provides the metabolic composition of a given voxel, which may include more than 1 type of tissue.
-For some applications, the voxels are relatively large (e.g., >1 cm), although they may be somewhat smaller using a 3-tesla MRI machine versus a 1.5-tesla magnet.
+For some applications, the voxels are relatively large (e.g., >1 cm3), although they may be somewhat smaller using a 3-tesla MRI machine versus a 1.5-tesla magnet.
 High-field strength increases the signal to noise ratio and spectral resolution.
-The 3-tesla technique creates greater inhomogeneities, however, which require better shimming techniques., There are 2 types of MRS data acquisition: single-voxel or simultaneous multivoxel also called chemical shift imaging.
+The 3-tesla technique creates greater inhomogeneities, however, which require better shimming techniques.3, There are 2 types of MRS data acquisition: single-voxel or simultaneous multivoxel also called chemical shift imaging.
 Reliable results are more difficult to obtain from some areas, e.g., close to the brain surface or in children with smaller brains because of the lipid signal from the skull.
-Some techniques are used to deal with these issues; various MRS techniques (e.g., diffusion-tensor imaging, susceptibility-weighted imaging) and other types of imaging such as positron emission tomography.
+Some techniques are used to deal with these issues; various MRS techniques continue to be explored as well.
+A combination of MRS is often used with other MRI techniques (e.g., diffusion-tensor imaging, susceptibility-weighted imaging) and other types of imaging such as positron emission tomography.